Skip to content

 image

-Rebuild and upload the productpage image to the image repository.
+Then re-release the productpage image and upload it to the image repository.

 cd istio-1.13.2\samples\bookinfo\src\productpage